strimzi/test-container/README.md

 - `StrimziKafkaContainer` is a single-node instance of Kafka using the image from quay.io/strimzi/kafka with the given version.
   There are two options for how to use it.
 The first one is using an embedded zookeeper which will run inside Kafka container.
   Another option is to use @StrimziZookeeperContainer as an external Zookeeper.
-  The additional configuration for Kafka broker can be injected via the constructor.
+  The additional configuration for Kafka Broker can be injected via the constructor.
   This container is a good fit for integration testing, but for more hardcore testing, we suggest using @StrimziKafkaCluster.
 - `StrimziZookeeperContainer` is an instance of the Zookeeper encapsulated inside a docker container using an image from quay.io/strimzi/kafka with the given version.
   It can be combined with @StrimziKafkaContainer, but we suggest using directly @StrimziKafkaCluster for more complicated testing.